The Kortright Centre for Conservation is Ontario's premier environmental and renewable energy education and demonstration centre.

 The centre hosts 135,000 visitors annually and offers over 50 environmental education programs for schools and 30 sustainable technology workshops for the public, trades and professionals.

 Since 1982, the Kortright Centre has been a centre of excellence in the field of sustainable technology.
-The sustainable technology education programs are anchored around The Power Trip Trail, a 1.6 kilometre trail which links a variety of demonstrations on renewable energy, energy efficiency, waste water treatment and sustainable building design.
+The sustainable technology education programs are anchored around The Innovation Trail, a 1.6 kilometre trail which links a variety of demonstrations on renewable energy, energy efficiency, waste water treatment and sustainable building design.

 The Kortright Centre for Conservation is located at 9550 Pine Valley Drive in Woodbridge.
 Pine Valley Drive is located south of Major Mackenzie Drive, west of Highway 400.